 Determine your business objective.

 eBooks can take a while to make.
-They can be somewhat resource intensive.
-And like most things, we want to make sure there is purpose to our madness.
+They can be somewhat resource-intensive.
+And like most things, we want to make sure there is a purpose to our madness.

 When creating an eBook, or even when you are embarking on a new project, you always want to make sure you have established a clear goal or business objective.